apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump turns to darker rhetoric as voting begins**
+**Epic Sues Samsung Over OneUI’s ‘Auto Blocker’ Setting**

-You can read more about it [here](https://www.npr.org/2024/09/30/g-s1-25459/trump-speech-insult-harris-biden-mentally-impaired-police-rough).
+You can read more about it [here](https://gizmodo.com/epic-sues-samsung-over-oneuis-auto-blocker-setting-2000504996).

 ## Requirements
 - Python 3.8